BMI vs. Body Fat Percentage: Which Is a Better Indicator of Health and Fitness?

 BMI and body fat percentage both provide valuable information about a person’s health and fitness.
 BMI is a quick and easy screening tool to assess a person’s overall status, but it does not take into account body composition.
 Body fat percentage is more accurate, but it is not widely used due to its cost and complexity.
 Ultimately, it is best to consider both measures in order to get a complete picture of a person’s health and fitness.

-See also adele weight loss
+See also weight loss programs

 Percentage Which